Croc (2000 video game)

-Croc is scrolling platform game for the Game Boy Color (GBC) developed by British studio Virtucraft with assistance from Argonaut Games and published by THQ under license from Fox Interactive.
+Croc is a scrolling platform game for the Game Boy Color (GBC) developed by British studio Virtucraft with assistance from Argonaut Games and published by THQ under license from Fox Interactive.
 Released on 6 June 2000, it is a 2D remake of the 1997 3D platform game Croc: Legend of the Gobbos with similar gameplay.
 The game follows Croc, a crocodile, on a quest to save a race of furry creatures called Gobbos from the evil Baron Dante.
 The game received mixed reviews from critics.
 A second game for the GBC, Croc 2, was released in 2001, based on the 1999 game of the same title.